-The K2 knob scrolls through the changeable items.
-The K1 knob is used to change value.
-The Select button will save new value.
+The K1 knob scrolls through the changeable items.
+The K2 knob is used to change value.
+Pressing Select or K2 knob will select the currently highlighted option.
 Care should be taken when changing colors.
 It is possible to change settings too much and cause a black display.
 Color adjust will show how it will look before pressing Select button.
 Be careful with background, some colors cannot be changed.